They're two common primers used by shooters all over the world but do you know what the difference is between centerfire vs. rimfire primers?

 Understanding Centerfire Ammunition

 Instead of having a ring of primer at the bottom edge of the cartridges, centerfire ammunition has the primer (you guessed it!) directly in the center.
-Essentially, centerfire ammo has a small hole in the center of the case head where a primer, a separate component, is placed.
+Essentially, centerfire ammo has a small hole in the center of the case head.
+That’s where you’ll find the a primer, a separate component.
 The primer is essentially a small metal cup holding the igniting powder that, when impacted by the firing pin, launches the explosion.

 Centerfire primers come in two basic types: the Berdan and the Boxer.
-Berdan primers, invented by Hiram Berdan, are commonly used in foreign (non-U.S.) and have an anvil feature as part of the main cartridge case.
+Hiram Berdan invented Berdan primers.
+Foreign (non-U.S.) manufacturers use them frequently.
+In Berdan primers, the anvil feature is part of the main cartridge case.
 Boxer primers, on the other hand, have the anvil as part of the primer component.

 Because the impact point is taken away from the case itself and placed on a separate primer, centerfire ammunition allows or greater pressures without risking the chance of exploding the case.
 For this reason, you will find that centerfire dominates the cartridge shelf, encompassing everything from handgun ammunition to shotgun shells to long-range rifle loads.
 It holds a greater range of use than rimfire, and allows for greater velocities and power, giving the chance to throw larger projectiles at a longer distance with more force.